InsanusMokrassar/docs/docs/navigation/getting-started.md

 |  `Core`  | Only necessary tools for your projects                      | `implementation "dev.inmo:navigation.core:$navigation_version"` |
 |  `MVVM`  | Model-View-ViewModel architecture tools + `Core` components | `implementation "dev.inmo:navigation.mvvm:$navigation_version"` |

-# Initialization
+# Get started

 After you have added your dependency, you should initialize navigation.
 There are several important things:

 1. `Config` - it is an instance of any class which extending the `NavigationNodeDefaultConfig` in common case
 2. `Factory` - usually object which may create a node or some required part for node